Hsilgos/xcode-ccache-demo/README.md

 This project demonstrates how to setup Xcode to use ccache and how to use sanitizers at the same time.

+I tried the following environment:
+CMake version: 3.29.3
+Xcode version: 15.3

+Actually with Xocode the newer CMake the better.

 Project consist of two parts:

 ## Framework